 - Further research training through work on joint projects with faculty members.
 Results of this research will be presented in such public outlets as scholarly journals, professional conferences, department seminars and the PhD Research Fair.
 When a presentation requires travel to a conference, support may be available from the PhD office.
 This research activity is very important to students' academic progress.

-- Taking courses that are prerequisite to, or supportive of, major or minor required courses.
+- Taking courses that are prerequisite to, or supportive of, the specialization's required courses.

 - Preparing for comprehensive or candidacy examinations.